British volunteers who travel to fight in Ukraine could violate terror laws

 “Absolutely, if people want to support that struggle I would support them in doing that.”

-But fighting overseas has previously been prosecuted under terrorism laws, which saw charges against people who joined UK-based Kurdish groups to defeat Isis.
+But fighting overseas has previously been prosecuted under terrorism laws, which saw charges against people who joined UK-backed Kurdish groups to defeat Isis.

 The Terrorism Act 2000 defines terrorism as the use or threat of violence, to influence a government or the public, “for the purpose of advancing a political, religious, racial or ideological cause”.